kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 The wallet can't function until it can communicate with the network.
 ```

-A: You need to also open up TurtleCoind and let it sync.
+A: You need to also open up `TurtleCoind.exe` and let it sync.
 TurtleCoind is your connection to the network, and needs to be open and synced whenever you want to use your wallet.

 #### Q: I've opened the wallet, and I'm getting lots of messages like "Your TurtleCoind isn't fully synced yet!"..